-Testamur Title of Degree: Bachelor of Computer Science/ Bachelor of Laws (a separate testamur is awarded for each degree)
+Testamur Title of Degree: Bachelor of Computer Science/ Bachelor of Laws

+S (a separate testamur is awarded for each degree)

+. ,

 Abbreviation: BCompSc/LLB

 Home Faculty: Faculty of Law

+Duration: 5 years full-time or part-time equivalent

-Total Credit Points: 276\
+Total Credit Points: 276

 Delivery Mode: On-campus

 Starting Session(s): Autumn

 Location: Wollongong

 UOW Course Code: 776

 UAC Code: 751203

 CRICOS Code: 012093B

-Students commencing University study directly from school must enrol in a double degree course with the Bachelor of Laws.
+Students commencing University study directly from school may enrol in a double degree course with the Bachelor of Laws.
 Study in another academic discipline allows students to recognise how law functions in social, economic, technical, environmental and scientific contexts.
 The BCompSc/LLB offers opportunities for students to undertake a specialised degree of study in computer science and law.

-For the first three years of the double degree, students enrol substantially in subjects offered by the Faculty of Informatics combined with a small number of Law subjects.
-In the final two years of the degree, students enrol exclusively in Law subjects, including a range of law elective options.
+For the first two years of the double degree, students enrol substantially in subjects offered by the Faculty of Informatics.
+In the final three years of the degree, students enrol exclusively in Law subjects, including a range of law elective options.

-Assumed knowledge: Any two units of English.
+Assumed Knowledge: Any two units of English.
 Recommended Studies: English Advanced.